ericwood8/TimeEntryServer/README.md

 3. **Access the Application**:
    - By default, the application will run at `https://localhost:5001` (HTTPS) or `http://localhost:5000` (HTTP).
-   - Use this URL to access the Blazor frontend and interact with the Web API.
+   - Use this URL to access the Angular frontend and interact with the Web API.

 ---